nellerk/nellerk/README.md

 ## Hi there 👋

+As I mentioned in my bio, I'm currently a student, learning Softawre Developing and Testing in Hungary.
+My future goal is to be a Fullstack Developer.

 <!--
 **nellerk/nellerk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.